soneill1/startjekyll/_pages/01_about.md

 ---
 layout: page
 title: About
 permalink: /about/
 ---
 About content goes here.

 * A list item
 * Another list item
-* It worked!
-* Test
-* Test123
+* New Content